Peter-Noble/Peter-Noble.github.io/cv.md

 ##### Sawston Village College Tech Team Leader (2009 - 2013)

-Six shows as Technical Director or Lighting Designer.
+Six shows as Technical Director or Lighting Designer including two shows in the Cambridge Junction.

 #### Storytime Phonics VFX work (Summer 2016)
 Working from home, completed the effects for three greenscreen-heavy short films.
 This work was offered by a former mentor (see References section).